 And some do consider me a red pill writer.

-But the way Rollo recommends to raise boys is not one something I agree with and for sure it’s something I would have hated growing and strongly rebelled against.
+But the way Rollo recommends raising boys is not something I agree with and for sure it’s something I would have hated growing up and strongly rebelled against.

 This is his recipe for men:

 - Include your sons in exclusive male spaces